RealSao/atm/README.md

-# ATM Project phase 4
-# In branch "Project 4"
-# UIs are in HTML and CSS folder (without functionality)
-# Functions are implemented in the PartialFunctions folder (does not have GUI but do have terminal outputs)
+# test
+# set server.js as scope
+# find line 16 and make sure to replace